Facebook’s smart glasses aren’t as innovative as we hoped – yet

 They also benefit from the design stylings of Ray-Ban, and may be able to piggyback into the mainstream through the solid reputation of the beloved and long-running sunglasses brand – especially when taking the variety of styles and even prescription lenses options into account.

-We’ll go into more detail in our upcoming review – but there’s a big problem that needs to be addressed here, and it’s that Snap has pretty much done this already.
+We go into more detail in our full Ray-Ban Stories review – but there’s a big problem that needs to be addressed here, and it’s that Snap has pretty much done this already.

 This town ain’t big enough for the both of us